Protein filament: Microtubules

 Colchicine is an example of a drug that has been known to be used as a microtubule inhibitor.
 It binds to both the α and β tubulin on dimers in microtubules.
 At low concentrations this can cause stabilization of microtubules, but at high concentrations it can lead to depolymerization of microtubules.
-Taxol is another drug often times used to help treat breast cancer through targeting microtubules.
+Taxol is another drug oftentimes used to help treat breast cancer through targeting microtubules.
 Taxol binds to the side of a tubule and can lead to disruption in cell division.